twigphp/Twig/doc/04-Extending-Twig.markdown

 ### Automatic Escaping

-If automatic escaping is enabled, the main value passed to the filters is automatically escaped.
-If your filter acts as an escaper, you will want the raw variable value.
-In such a case, set the `is_escaper` option to `true`:
+If automatic escaping is enabled, the output of the filter may be escaped before printing.
+If your filter acts as an escaper (or explicitly outputs html or javascript code), you will want the raw output to be printed.
+In such a case, set the `is_safe` option:

     [php]
-    $filter = new Twig_Filter_Function('urlencode', array('is_escaper' => true));
+    $filter = new Twig_Filter_Function('nl2br', array('is_safe' => array('html')));

->**NOTE**
->The parameters passed as extra arguments to the filters are not affected by
->the `is_escaper` option and they are always escaped according to the
->automatic escaping rules.

 Overriding default Filters
 --------------------------